 Understanding Accounts Payable Days (APD) is an essential step toward effectively managing your business expenses.
 In this blog, we will show you how you can manage your AP days more precisely, and maintain a good balance between your finances and vendor relationships.

-What is Accounts Payable Days?
+What Is Accounts Payable Days?

 Accounts Payable Days, also known as Days Payable Outstanding (DPO), is a financial metric that measures the average time, in days, a company takes to pay its invoices to suppliers.
 It is a key instrument in managing cash flow and maintaining good relationships with vendors.
 To be frank, no vendor will want to work with companies that don’t pay their bills on time!